sse87/interview-challenge/README.md

 #### Navigation

-The menu call-to-action shouldn't do anything.
+On mobile devices the menu call-to-action doesn't do anything.
+You don't have to implement a mobile menu.

 #### Slider

-For small viewports (`<1024px`) the slider is static and only displays the first slide.
+For small viewports (`<1024px`) the slider is _static_ and **only displays the first slide**.

 ### Tech stack